RosanneVanDeuren/IL1MIP-RsCh-PIPELINE/README.md

 # **IL1MIP-RsCh-PIPELINE**
 A DNA analysis pipeline for research Molecular Inversion Probe sequencing Interleukin-1 panel data
-#### **Description**
+### **DESCRIPTION**
 IL1MIP-RsCh-PIPELINE was designed to provide reliable common and rare variant calls from Interleukin(IL)-1 panel Molecular Inversion Probe (MIP)-sequencing data for the purpose of large-cohort analyses.
-In brief, this pipeline excludes poor quality reads from input bam-files, generates coverage (summary) statistics, calls variants with GATK UnifiedGenotyper, and finally excludes rare variants based on QUAL-parameter in the vcf-file and mpileup statistics.
+In brief, this pipeline excludes poor quality reads from input bam-files, generates coverage (summary) statistics, calls variants with GATK UnifiedGenotyper, and finally excludes rare variants based on QUAL-parameter in the vcf-file and mpileup statistics.\
-` `
-` `
+&nbsp;

 ### **QUICKSTART**
 Install Nextflow: